In this article i’ll tell you how to give up sugar by outlining SEVEN key steps you can take right now.

 These steps serve only as a guideline, and you will have to exercise considerable willpower and self control in order to fully “kick the habit”.

-By recognising and treating sugar consumption as an addiction, we can approach quitting in the same way as a smoker would to giving up cigarettes, or an alcoholic sobering up.
+By recognising and treating sugar consumption as an addiction, we can approach quitting in the same way as a smoker would to giving up cigarettes, or an alcoholic going tee-total.

 Step One – Identify All Your Sugars